 - Editing /etc/rsyslog.conf so that the line that reads:

 is updated to be:

-Note: This can be done by commenting out the default line and adding this on a new line below it.
-Or this can be a new log file if you so choose.
+Commenting out the default line and add this on a new line below it.
+Another option is to create a new log file.

 service rsyslog restart service railgun restart